 Yes!
 Well, this is our plan.
 Testing will happen and confirmations given soon, so far all testing works just fine.

 Why are you using only 16 colours?

-This was a decision made early on by Magnus, despite me wanting to work in 32 colours.
 I have always wanted to work on an Amiga game with 50hz scrolling but in order for us to do that with this game I had to work in 16 colours.
 I could have worked in 32 colours and shown what I could do with that number of colours but that would've meant the scrolling would be 25hz and that wasn't something neither Magnus nor myself wanted so the design decision to use just 16 colours was made.